Damhan91/Reef-Gardens/README.md

 **Primary Goals**

-**As a first time user, I want to**
+**As a first time user, I want to:**
-  * Easily understand the main purpose of the website.
+  * Easily understand what the website is trying to achieve and unserstand its purpose
-  * Navigate through the site with ease.
+  * NaBe able to navigate throuygh the website with ease
-  * View a list of specific products of my choosing based on their category.
-So that I can select a particular category of       product from a specific list to buy.
+  * View the list of products based on their category.
-  * View the details of a single product.
-So that I can understand the details and price of the product and also see and         image of the product.
+  * View the details of a single products, so I can understand the details, price and rating if any.
   * Sort the view of products by price low to high.
 So that I can make an informed purchased based on price.
   * Sort the view of products by price high to low.
 So that I can make an informed purchased based on price.
-  * Be easily able to register and create my own account so I can have a personalised experience.
+  * Be able to register for an account, which would allow me to have a more personlised experince.
   * Easily view the value of my shopping cart anywhere on the website.
 So that I can understand how much I have selected.
-  * Easily view a summary of what's in my shopping cart, including all prices such as delivery and grand total price before I purchase.
-So that I can see how much I will be spending.
+  * I want to be able to easliy view the total amount in my shopping kart anywhere on the website.
+This will help me understand how much my total spend is.
+  * I want to be able to see what products are in my shopping bag, so ai can make adjustments if neccassary.
-  * Check out and purchase my items without having to log in.
-So that I can conveniently purchase items quickly.
+  * Be able to add, remove, update and purchase items without having to sign in.
+This allows for ease of purchase.
-  * Have easy and quick access to the companies social media links.
+  * Access to the companies social media links.
-  * Search for a specific product using keywords in a search bar **A customer primary goals**
+  * Easlily search for items in the search bar.
+  * Be able to sign up to a newsletter if I choose to do so.
+This will allow me to keep up do date with the companies newletters

+**As a registered user, I want to:**
+  * Be able to login to my account with ease and view my orders
+  * Be able to logout with ease.
+  * View the list of products based on their category.
+  * Be able to update my payment and personnel details.
+  * Be able to view my order history.

+**As a super user, I want to:**
+  * Be able to add n ew prtoducts to the store.
+  * Edit and update existing store products to change pricing, images etc.
+  * Delete items from the store if neccassry.

+**Business Model**
+I have chosen a B2C ( Businees to Customer) business model.
+This is more straight forward for the end user as they only have one point of contact.
+Having the business model B2C also allows for the customer to get the best price possible as you do not have to pay a middle man.

+The business flow is as follows:

+  * Reef Gardens breed fish and cultivate corals (captive breding program)
+  * The products are then set up on the website for the user to purchase.

+**Marketing**
+For marketing Reef Gardens will use a FaceBook Business Page.
+Reef Gardens will also use Mailchimp for user who wish to sign up.
+THe user will be given a notification once they have succesfuly sign up.

+**Search Engine Optimisation**

+I researcherd some of the most popular words that is used for searching for tropical fish.
+I included them in the title and description.

+IMAGE HERE
 ## Release History

 We continually tweak and adjust this template to help give you the best experience.
 Here is the version history: